Xenoestrogen: Precocious puberty

+Peripheral precocious puberty is independent of gonadotropin and thus does not activate the HPG axis.
+Peripheral precocious puberty in females most commonly shows through ovarian follicular cysts, which may cause vaginal bleeding.
+LH receptor activating mutations (familial testotoxicosis) are autosomal dominate diseases found in male children.
+These diseases are usually characterized by enlarged testis and can be an indication of peripheral precocious puberty in boys.

 Age of onset of puberty is influenced by many factors such as genetics, nutritional status, ethnicity and environmental factors including socio-economic conditions and geographical location.
 A decline of age at onset of puberty from 17 years of age to 13 years of age has occurred over a period of 200 years until the middle of the 20th century.
 Trends toward earlier puberty have been attributed to improved public health and living conditions.
 A leading hypothesis for this change toward early puberty is improved nutrition resulting in rapid body growth, increased weight and fat deposition.
-However, many opponents believe that chemical exposure may play a role.
+However, recent studies have shown that chemical exposure to environmental estrogen disruptors the HPG axis and result in precocious puberty.
+In 1999, US Food and Drug Administration has recommended to not take estrogen in food of more than 0.43 ng/day for boys and 3.24 ng/day for females.
 Two recent epidemiologic studies in the United States (PROS and NMANES III) highlighted a recent unexpected advance in sexual maturation in girls.
 American, European and Asian studies suggest breast development in girls occurs at a much younger age than a few decades ago, irrespective of race and socioeconomic conditions.
 Environmental chemical exposure is one of the factors implicated in the recent downward trend of earlier sexual maturation.